laijupjoy/Multiclass-Semantic-Segmentation-of-the-sandstone-dataset-Using-U-Net-with-VGG16-Encoder/README.md

 1. Convert tiff image and mask stack into small patches of size 128*128
 2. Create multi class U-Net model architecture.
 3. Train the U-Net model with 128*128 size images and masks.
-4. Generate the model with minimum loss.
+4. Generate the model with maximum IoU and minimum loss.
-5. Find the mean IoU
-6. Find the IoU values for each classes.
+5. Verify segmentation output of the model with pre-defined label.
-7. Predict segmentation of large images.
+6. Predict segmentation of large images.

 ## Pixels Categories in an Image: